 A trade school sometimes referred to as a vocational school, technical school, or vocational college, is a post-secondary institution that’s designed to give students the technical skills to prepare them for a specific occupation.
+Here’s another definition.
+Vocational training, also known as Vocational Education and Training (VET) and Career and Technical Education (CTE), provides job-specific technical training for work in the trades.
+These programs generally focus on providing students with hands-on instruction and can lead to certification, a diploma or certificate.
 Examples of trade schools include UEI, American Career College, and Summit Academy.

 At a trade school, you can get a degree in fields like information technology, nursing and health sciences, automotive technician training, and medical assisting.
 Program lengths vary, but typically, they can range from anywhere from eight months to two years.
-Her at Summit Academy we are a non-profit entity and the programs are 20 weeks in length.
+Here at Summit Academy, we are a non-profit entity and the programs are 20 weeks in length.

 They have been underrated and frowned upon for so long.
 But that undeserved stigma is rapidly changing.
 More and more students are starting to look for a different path to a career, especially now that the cost of advanced education is leaving people with sticker shock and massive amounts of debt.
 It’s no secret that those with bachelor’s degrees or higher have larger earning potential than those who stopped at a high school diploma.
 However, when you weigh in the heavy-duty loan that has to be paid off once a job is secured, the bachelor’s degree doesn’t seem so fancy anymore.
 It might actually be a burden.
 And with trade schools having courses from healthcare and carpentry to STEM careers like an electrician and information technology, you have lots of choices!